 Qualifications:

-Master’s degree in Literacy Education, Special Education or Speech and Language Pathology
+Master’s degree in Special Education

-Independent school experience preferred
+NYS teaching certification and independent school experience preferred

-Strong interpersonal, communication and organizational skills
+Strong classroom management, communication and organizational skills

 Demonstrated commitment to, and experience with, diversity, equity, and/or inclusion work